How To Make a Request for Quote // Step-By-Step Guide

 Email

-You will email many suppliers in the same basic format: copying and pasting the message into the email body and attaching the Product Spec Sheet.
-However, when emailing, it is extra important to personalize it to get it to stand out.
+You will email many suppliers in the same basic format: copy and paste the message into the email body and attach the Product Spec Sheet.
+However, when emailing, it is especially important to personalize it to make it stand out.

 Cosmo Sourcing // Go Straight To The Source!